North Carolina Golf Cart Laws (2026)

 Overview

-North Carolina distinguishes between Low-Speed Vehicles (LSVs), which are street-legal under state law, and ordinary golf carts, which are only allowed on public roads if a local ordinance authorizes it.
-LSVs in NC are defined as electric vehicles with top speeds between 20 and 25 mph and must be equipped with all safety features required by federal law.
-LSVs can be registered and driven on streets with speed limits of 35 mph or lower statewide.
-By contrast, standard golf carts (not meeting LSV criteria) are not generally allowed on public streets unless a city or county passes an ordinance permitting their use on specific local roads (typically those ≤35 mph).
-Even then, state law requires golf cart drivers to be at least 16 and licensed, and use is restricted (daytime, limited range from home or golf course, etc.).
+North Carolina distinguishes between Low-Speed Vehicles (LSVs), which are street-legal under state law, and ordinary golf carts, which are only allowed on public roads if a local ordinance authorizes them.
+Current North Carolina law defines an LSV as an electric or gasoline vehicle with a top speed over 20 mph and not over 25 mph that meets the required federal safety standards.
+LSVs can be titled, registered, insured, and driven on streets with speed limits of 35 mph or lower.
+By contrast, standard golf carts are not generally allowed on public streets unless a city or county passes an ordinance permitting their use on specific local roads.
+State law says no person under 16 may operate a golf cart on public streets, roads, or highways under these local ordinances; license, insurance, permit, and equipment details for ordinary carts are usually set locally.

 County & Local Rules